panosyf/AirportsDatabaseProject/README.md

 # AirportsDatabaseProject

-In the context of bachelors degree, I was asked to develop an entity-relationship model that represents the above process and to converted to a relational model.
+In the context of my bachelors degree, I was asked to develop an entity-relationship model that represents the above process and to converted to a relational model.
 Then implement the Database (DB) and develop a Java application through it of which, the user will be able to enter data in the NW and display the results of